What's Up Now

 Initially, the latitude is set at 40°N, the longitude is estimated from your

-browsers now require a secure (HTTPS) connection for geolocation.
+require a secure (HTTPS) connection for HTML5 geolocation.)

 You can use the little arrows to the right of the date field to step the date and time in increments you choose.
 The edit field for the date should accept a variety of formats, so you shouldn't have to type the date exactly as shown, although this increases the odds that it'll be recognized.